 Basic types of hormone therapy

-- Estrogen therapy: Doctors may suggest estrogen hormonal therapy to ease vaginal symptoms of dryness, itching and discomfort.
+- Estrogen therapy: Estrogen therapy is the best and most effective treatment for menopausal relief.
+Doctors may suggest estrogen hormonal therapy to ease vaginal symptoms of dryness, itching and discomfort.
 Estrogen comes in the form of daily pills, patches, vaginal estrogens, gel, or spray.

 - Estrogen Progesterone/ Progestin Hormone Therapy: This therapy is called combination therapy as it combines the doses of estrogen and progestin.
 The therapy is helpful for women who still have their uterus.